-This month we dial up and join the Mac Underground, get musical with MIDI, turn a Mac into a PC, learn about Switcher from Andy Hertzfeld, wonder if the AI winter is coming, and use our imagination to play games.
+This month we dial up, join the Mac Underground, and chat online with Vimco.
+We get musical with MIDI, turn a Mac into a PC, and play games with our imagination.
+We learn the secrets of Switcher and wonder if the AI winter is coming.

 There was no Zoom or Skype in 1985, but you could hold an online meeting with up to twenty participants using VMCO (page 20).
 It was free, apart from those pesky hourly CompuServe charges.